Trevor Williams (American football): 2017

-On January 2, 2017, the Chargers fired head coach Mike McCoy.
-On January 12, 2017, Chargers' owner Dean Spanos announced that the team planned to immediately return to Los Angeles for the 2017 season and return as the Los Angeles Chargers.
-With the return of Jason Verrett, Williams entered training camp competing for the role as the third cornerback on the depth chart against Steve Williams, Craig Mager, Trovon Reed, and Desmond King.
-New head coach Anthony Lynn named Williams the third cornerback on the depth chart behind Jason Verrett and Casey Hayward to begin the regular season.

-Williams was named the starting cornerback for Week 2 after Jason Verrett suffered a season-ending knee injury that required surgery in their season-opening 24–21 loss at the Denver Broncos.
-On October 1, 2017, Williams recorded a season-high seven solo tackles and a pass deflection 26–24 loss at the Philadelphia Eagles.
-In Week 6, Williams broke up two passes, made one tackle, and recorded his first career interception off a pass attempt by Derek Carr in the Chargers' 17–16 win at the Oakland Raiders.
-On November 19, 2017, Williams recorded a season-high three pass deflections, three solo tackles, and intercepted Buffalo Bills' quarterback Tyrod Taylor during Los Angeles' 54–24 victory.
-He started 15 games at cornerback opposite Casey Hayward, recording 56 tackles, 13 passes defensed, and two interceptions.
-Willams had an impressive first season as a full-time starter under new defensive coordinator Gus Bradley.
+In 2017, the team moved to Los Angeles and became the Los Angeles Chargers.
+Williams was named the starting cornerback for Week 2 after Verrett suffered a season-ending knee injury in Week 1.
+Williams then proceeded to start the next 15 games.
+On October 1, he recorded a season-high seven solo tackles and a pass deflection in the 26–24 loss at the Philadelphia Eagles.
+In Week 6, he broke up two passes, made one tackle, and recorded his first career interception off a pass attempt by Derek Carr in the Chargers' 17–16 win at the Raiders.
+On November 19, Williams recorded a season-high three pass deflections, three solo tackles, and intercepted Buffalo Bills quarterback Nathan Peterman during Los Angeles' 54–24 victory.
+Overall, he played in all 16 games, starting 15, in 2017, recording 56 tackles, 13 passes defensed, and two interceptions.
 Williams received an overall grade of 88.5 from Pro Football Focus, which was the 10th best overall grade among all qualifying cornerbacks in 2017.

 2018

-Williams returned as a starting cornerback in 2018 after Jason Verrett tore his Achilles tendon in the first day of training camp.
-Head coach Anthony Lynn named Williams and Casey Hayward the starting cornerback tandem to start the regular season.

-On September 30, 2018, Williams recorded eight combined tackles, made a pass deflection, and returned an interception for an 86-yard gain during a 29-27 win against the San Francisco 49ers in Week 4.
-He started the first seven games before suffering a knee injury in Week 9.
-He missed four of the next five games before being placed on injured reserve on December 13, 2018.
+Williams returned as a starting cornerback in 2018 after Verrett tore his Achilles tendon on the first day of training camp.
+However, Williams himself then suffered an ankle injury early on in training camp that caused him to miss all four of the team's preseason games.
+Regardless, he opened the regular season as the starter.
+On September 30, he recorded eight combined tackles, made a pass deflection, and returned an interception for an 86-yard gain during a 29–27 win against the San Francisco 49ers in Week 4.
+Overall, Williams started the first seven games of the season before being benched in favor of Michael Davis for the eighth game of the season against the Seattle Seahawks.
+Williams was then inactive for four of the next five games before being placed on injured reserve on December 13, 2018.

 2019

-On September 11, 2019, Williams was placed on injured reserve.
+Williams was inactive for the first game of the 2019 season, before being placed on injured reserve on September 11 with a quadriceps injury.
 He was waived from injured reserve on October 7, 2019.

 Arizona Cardinals

 On October 8, 2019, Williams was claimed off waivers by the Arizona Cardinals.
-He was released on October 23.
+He appeared in two games for the Cardinals, playing 16 snaps on special teams, before being released on October 23.